LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 :meth:`~crappy.blocks.Block.reset`.
 This clears the Block registry and :class:`~crappy.links.LinkGraph`, drops the shared Manager reference, and re-initializes the synchronization state because it is no longer needed.
-Finally, an exception might be raised in three cases :
+Finally, an exception might be raised in three cases:

 - If all the Blocks are not done running at the end of this phase.
 - If an :exc:`Exception` was caught during Crappy's execution.